SlowBubble/melodoc/README.md

 - Will follow up with a good image in the next iteration
   - Need to port over the minimum amount of code to generate abc js stuff.
-  - Then html2canvas can take a screenshot of the svg.

 ## MsEditor
 ### P1